jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- log:
+  - when a log level is not enabled, we can alias it to :
+  - for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
+Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
+Show them how to output as json!
+  - Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
+Remove createPrintFunction on SIGWINCH.
 - interactive mode for the test command, we can ask if we approve the changes as it goes.
 - prompt:
   - Finish prompt and interactive functions: prompt user for multiline text (doable with by just implementing a good _PROMPT_CALLBACK_FUNCTION_ON_ITEM_DISPLAY)